wso2/docs-is/en/docs/administer/wso2-patch-application-process.md

     existing artifacts.
 4. Start the WSO2 server.
 The patches will then be incrementally applied to the
-    `           <PRODUCT_HOME>/repository/components/plugins/          `
+    `           <IS_HOME>/repository/components/plugins/          `
     directory.

     !!! note
         When you start the server, the process first creates a backup folder named `           patch0000          ` inside the
-        `           <PRODUCT_HOME>/repository/components/patches/          `
+        `           <IS_HOME>/repository/components/patches/          `
-        directory, which will contain the original content of the `           <PRODUCT_HOME>/repository/components/plugins/          `
+        directory, which will contain the original content of the `           <IS_HOME>/repository/components/plugins/          `
         directory.
-This step enables you to [revert back to the previous state](#WSO2PatchApplicationProcess-Removingpatches) if something
+This step enables you to [revert back to the previous state](#removing-patches) if something
         goes wrong during operations.

+!!! info
         Prior to Carbon 4.2.0, users were expected to apply patches by starting the server with `          wso2server.sh -DapplyPatches.         ` Now, y ou do not have to issue a special command to trigger the patch application process.
-It starts automatically if there are changes in the `          <PRODUCT_HOME>/repository/components/patches         ` directory.
-It verifies all the latest JARs in the
+It starts automatically if there are changes in the `          <IS_HOME>/repository/components/patches         `
-`          patches         ` directory against the JARs in the `          plugins         ` directory by comparing the MD5s of JARs.
+        directory.
+It verifies all the latest JARs in the `          patches         ` directory against the JARs in the `          plugins         ` directory by comparing the MD5s of JARs.

 ### Verifying the patch application

-After the patch application process is completed, the patch verification process ensures that the latest patches are correctly applied to the `         <PRODUCT_HOME>/repository/components/plugins/        ` folder.
+After the patch application process is completed, the patch verification process ensures that the latest patches are correctly applied to the `         <IS_HOME>/repository/components/plugins/        ` folder.

 1. Compare the md5sum of each component in the patchXXXX directory against the same component in the
-    `           <           PRODUCT_HOME>/repository/components/plugins          `
+    `           <           IS_HOME>/repository/components/plugins          `
     directory.

 2. The artifacts (from the resources directory) of the latest patch